 - Run the latest DirectX installer package and reboot your PC.

 IMPORTANT!
-Please don't forget to reboot Windows upon completing a video driver installation.
-This will help reinitialize the driver and the graphics card using the new driver.
+Please reboot Windows upon completing a graphics driver installation.
+This will help reinitialize the driver and the GPU using the new driver.

-Some high end integrated graphics chips and modern laptop class discrete GPUs may work, but have not been tested, nor are they officially supported by Capcom.
-Laptops with dual GPUs, such as an Intel Integrated Graphics Processor + NVIDIA Dedicated Graphics Card, may need additional configuration in the event the integrated processor is overriding the dedicated graphics drivers.
+Some high-end integrated graphics chips and modern laptop class discrete GPUs may work, but have not been tested, nor are they officially supported by Capcom.
+Laptops and PCs with dual GPUs, such as an integrated graphics processor and a external graphics card, may need additional configuration in the event the integrated processor is overriding the external graphics drivers by changing the primary graphics card or disabling additional GPUs.
+You may also want to try resetting your driver's settings.

 - If using a laptop, ensure the charger is connected